Hesperian Health Guides

 If the baby's heartbeat is too fast, she may have an infection.

 If the heartbeat is too slow, give rescue breathing.
-If the heart rate does not get back to normal, get medical help.
+If the heart rate does not come back up, get medical help.

 Temperature